maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 ### `if-else` Expression

 - Allows to branch code depending on conditions
-- Blocks of code associated with the conditions are called *arms*
+- Blocks of code associated with the conditions are called *Arms*
 - We can give an optional `else` expression
   - An alternative block of code to execute if the condition evaluates to `false`
   - `else` block is optional: If not given, the execution just moves on